saulmm/saulmm.github.com/_posts/2015-02-13-A useful stack on android #2, User Interface.md

     }
 ```

-Before change to the activity detail, is specified in the intent the element that will be shared with the `ActivityOptions`.
+Before change to the detail activity, is specified in the intent the element that will be shared with the `ActivityOptions`.

 ```java
     @Override